ioi-2017/tps/doc/README.md

 Runs the compiled solution in the sandbox for a given set of arguments.

-# web interface
+# Web Interface

 You can login to [https://tps.ioi2017.org](https://tps.ioi2017.org) and go to any task.
 There you can see the task statement and all of test materials.
 The test cases are only available after they are generated.
-For generating the testcases you should go to the analysis page and click on the generate button.
+For generating the test cases you should go to the analysis page and click on the generate button.
 During the generation you can also see the generation state by reloading the page.
-You may then analyze the testdata using the testcases section.
+You may then analyze the test data using the test cases section.
 You may also use invocations to evaluate solutions.